o-lenczyk/cal/README.md

 ## 📖 Full Flow: How to Use

 1. **Entry** — Opening the app redirects you to the **Vote** page.
-2. **Vote** — Log in with Google (or enter your name if OAuth isn't configured), pick your top 3 games (1st, 2nd, 3rd choice), and submit.
-Your votes are stored with your account.
-Change and resubmit anytime to update.
+2. **Vote** — Log in with Google (or choose "Vote without logging in" to enter your name only, or enter your name if OAuth isn't configured).
+Pick your top 3 games (1st, 2nd, 3rd choice) and submit.
+Your votes are stored for the current meeting date.
+Change and resubmit anytime to update (requires login).
 3. **Add games** — Admins add games manually (**➕ Add Game**) or import from XLSX (**⚙️ Admin**).
 4. **View catalog** — **📋 Current Games** shows all games and lets you edit or delete them.
 5. **Run algorithms** — In **⚙️ Admin**, click **Calculate Scores & Select Games** to pick which games will run based on votes, then **Run Player Assignment** to assign players to tables.